torstenboettjer/sandbox/README.md

 ### Standard Tools

 A standard toolset in system engineering is an enabler for long term quality and maintainability of the infrastructure code.
-In the sandbox it is deployed using **[Home-manager](https://nix-community.github.io/home-manager/)**, a nix extension that configures user environments through the `home.nix` file.
+In the sandbox it is deployed using **[Home-manager](https://nix-community.github.io/home-manager/)**, a nix extension to the shell that configures user environments through the `home.nix` file.
 Software can be found in the Nix [package directory](https://search.nixos.org/packages) added in the *home.packages* section of the onfiguration file.
+Beside the development tools it triggers the deployment of the downstream tools direnv and devenv.sh.

 ```nix
   home.packages = with pkgs; [